go125/komachizan/README.md

 "result.csv" doesn't contain same data, but it's not aligned.

-When you execute "main.py", you also get "log.txt" as a log.

-If you want to know more about "main.py", "tutrial.ipynb" provides more information about "main.py".
+If you want to know more about "main.py", "tutrial_Japanese.ipynb" provides more information about "main.py".

 ### 2. Execute "make_aligned_result_file.ipynb".